kikofernandez/otp/system/doc/reference_manual/documentation.md

         add(One, Two) -> add(One, Two, []).
         add(One, Two, Options) -> ...

-    If no documentation exists, documentation will be generated with a text pointing the user to `add/3`.
-In the second example there will be an addition check done by the compiler that `One` and `Two` are variable names in the `-spec` of the function.
 - `exported` - A [boolean/0][] signifying if the entry is `exported` or not.
 For any `-type` attribute this value is automatically set by the compiler to show if the type was exported or not.